 Brookville is a somewhat small city located in the state of Ohio.
-With a population of 5,900 people and two constituent neighborhoods, Brookville is the 241st largest community in Ohio.
+With a population of 5,968 people and just one neighborhood, Brookville is the 246th largest community in Ohio.

 Also of interest is that Brookville has more people living here who work in computers and math than 95% of the places in the US.

 As is often the case in a small city, Brookville doesn't have a public transportation system that people use for their commute.

 The education level of Brookville citizens is a little higher than the average for US cities and towns: 22.76% of adults in Brookville have at least a bachelor's degree.

 The per capita income in Brookville in 2018 was $33,061, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $132,244 for a family of four.
 However, Brookville contains both very wealthy and poor people as well.